LLNL/sundials/recent_changes.md

 `MRIStepSetPredictorMethod`), will output a deprecation warning message.
 These options will be removed in a future release.

+New orthogonalization methods were added for use within Anderson acceleration in KINSOL.
+See the "Anderson Acceleration QR Factorization" subsection within the mathematical considerations chapter of the user guide and the `KINSetOrthAA` function documentation for more details.

 ### Transitioning to SUNDIALS 6.0.0

 A script `upgrade-to-sundials-6-from-5.sh` has been provided with the release